Measurements¶

 rp.plot.show()

-To analyse such a spectrum, we start with a simplifed notion fo a spectrum as a sum of Gaussian functions, each of which correspondis to an idealized peak of amplitude $1$.
-Letting $x$ be the Raman shift, a Guassian peak is a spectrum of the form
+Following this intuition, we start with a simplified notion of a spectrum as a sum of Gaussian functions, each of which corresponds to an idealized peak of amplitude $a$.
+Letting $x$ be the Raman shift, a Gaussian peak is a spectrum of the form

 and we refer to $a$ as the amplitude, $\mu$ the mean, and $w$ the width.
 Let's code a function that creates a peak.
 For simplicity we will assume here that our spectra all are between 0 and 1000 $\text{cm}^{-1}$ and comprise of 1000 bins, i.e., the numerical resolution is $1 \text{cm}^{-1}$.